Makapre/Makapre/README.md

 👨🏼‍💻 learning Flutter

-💻 working in mobile app development

-📱 Interested in mobile app development
+💻📱 Interested & working in mobile app development

 <!--
 **Makapre/Makapre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.